mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup-restore-jobs/docs/synchronouscreationoptions.md

 #### ReturnSuccessIfTimeOut

-if set to true, the process will return success, in the event of a timeOut default false
+if set to true, the process will return success, in the event of a timeOut, default false

 _Required_: No